 - Selecting the materials that have the lowest effects on human health; for example, using environmentally friendly ceiling tiles instead of PVC materials.

-A Simpler Way of Choosing Materials in Workplace Design
+Alternative Ways of Choosing Materials in Workplace Design

 We all know how materials influence the look and feel of a place.
 But, they can also directly impact productivity among employees.
 Some studies even show how healthy and sustainable materials can reduce employee stress at work.